-How often do gun filters need to be replaced?
+How often do spray gun filters need to be replaced?

 A. This will vary greatly on how much trash

 (virtually all latex paint has some trash in it)

 is in the paint and the mesh size of the filter.

 (In general the finer the filter, the more often it needs to be replaced.)

 The filter meshes are made of stainless steel mesh to eliminate rust.